WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/capitalization.md

 ## Capitalization in titles and headings

 Use sentence-case capitalization in titles and headings.
 Capitalize the first word in the title or heading, sub-heading, any proper nouns, and official terms.
+If a title or heading includes a colon, capitalize the following word.

+Lowercase all other words and terms.
 Don't end the title or heading with a period.

 ## Capitalization in indexes and glossaries